SModelS/smodels/docs/manual/source/Tools.rst

 A typical
 usage example is: ::

-   smodelsTools.py xseccomputer -s 8 13 -e 10000 -p -f compressedSpec.slha
+   smodelsTools.py xseccomputer -s 8 13 -e 10000 -p -f inputFiles/slha/compressedSpec.slha

 which will compute 8 TeV and 13 TeV LO cross-sections (at the LHC) for all MSSM processes using 10k MC events.
 If, *after* the LO cross-sections have been computed, one wants to add the NLO+NLL cross-sections for gluinos and squarks: ::

-   smodelsTools.py xseccomputer -s 8 13 -p -N -O -f compressedSpec.slha
+   smodelsTools.py xseccomputer -s 8 13 -p -N -O -f inputFiles/slha/compressedSpec.slha

 The resulting file will then contain LO cross-sections for all MSSM processes and NLO+NLL cross-sections for the available processes in `NLLfast <http://pauli.uni-muenster.de/~akule_01/nllwiki/index.php/NLL-fast>`_